aimagelab/mammoth/docs/datasets/index.rst

 Steps to create a new dataset:
 ------------------------------

-All datasets must inherit from the **ContinualDataset** class, which is defined in :ref:`continual_dataset`.
-The only exception are datasets that follow the `general-continual` setting, which inherit from the **GCLDataset** class, (defined in :ref:`gcl_dataset`).
+All datasets must inherit from the **ContinualDataset** class, which is defined in :ref:`module-continual_dataset`.
+The only exception are datasets that follow the `general-continual` setting, which inherit from the **GCLDataset** class, (defined in :ref:`module-gcl_dataset`).
 These classes provide some useful methods to create data loaders and store masked data loaders for continual learning experiments.
-See more in section :ref:`Utils`.
+See more in section :ref:`module-utils`.

     1. Create a new file in the `datasets` folder, e.g. ``my_dataset.py``.